-Types of Student Jobs
+Types of Student Employment

 All district-funded student jobs are on campus.
 There are no listings for these positions.
 You will need to apply directly to the departments you are interested in.

-Federal Work-Study student jobs
+Federal Work-Study Student Jobs

-- In addition, you must be in an eligible financial-aid status and meet the academic eligibility requirements (below) that apply to all student employees.
+In addition, you must be in an eligible financial-aid status and meet the academic eligibility requirements (below) that apply to all student employees.

 Academic Eligibility Requirements

 To be eligible for student employment, Foothill must be your primary college and, if you are not a first-time Foothill-De Anza Community College District student, you must have: